 The southernmost headland of Chile’s Tierra del Fuego archipelago, this rocky outcrop marks the boundary of the historic Drake Passage.
 Known for its rough waters, this well-traveled point marks the strait between South America and Antarctica.
 An incredibly unique sight, this part of a Chilean national park fosters penguins and the world’s southernmost lighthouse among its lush but treeless landscape.

 At least 15 species of whales are commonly found in Antarctic waters, giving you a chance to see various types of these charming cetaceans.
 From humpback whales to gigantic blue whales to iconic killer whales, these mammoth creatures make a stunning sight if you get lucky enough to see them crest above the water.

 There are even more types of seals and sea lions which call the icy structures of Antarctica home than there are whales which swim about in the surrounding seas!
 Weddell seals, the southernmost mammals permanently inhabiting the continent, are friendly and approachable.
-While they look cumbersome on land, elephant seals can pull of some amazing diving maneuvers beneath the water.
-And if there’s one place on Earth to spot rare seals with unusually-colored coats, it’s Antarctica, where seals with golden-colored coasts have occasionally been sighted.
+While they look cumbersome on land, elephant seals can pull of some amazing diving manoeuvres beneath the water.
+And if there’s one place on Earth to spot rare seals with unusually-coloured coats, it’s Antarctica, where seals with golden-coloured coasts have occasionally been sighted.

 8. Orne Harbor

 An odd-shaped cove situated between three rock formations jutting out into the cold inner waters of the southern bay, this intriguing destination is a great place to see penguins nesting in their natural habitat, framed by extraordinary vistas of glaciers and mountains.